EvilxFish/learning/journal.md

 Using it to learn about their subject is something they do, but then they tell you not to reference it to.

+# A serious essay

+So the previous section was just a stupid poem so...
 # Authors

 Ismaeel Ramzan